Wesley1808/ServerCore/README.md

 - Dynamic performance checks (changes settings depending on the mspt).
 - No-tick viewdistance - Allows for having high render distances at low costs.
 - Adjustable mobcaps, item merge radius & entity breeding limits.
+- Option to slow down tick rates of villagers trapped in 1x1 spaces.
-- Some optimizations for the EntityTracker and spawn methods.
+- Some optimizations and fixes for advancements, maps, entity navigation, chunk ticking and mob spawning.

 **Commands:**
 - /setting <name> <value> - Allows for modifying config settings at runtime.